 Sentences that define terms, describe a product or desired result, or describe a condition that may exist are written in indicative mood.
 These types of sentences use verbs requiring no action.
 For example, “The characteristics of the soils actually encountered in the subgrade may affect the quality of the cement and depth of treatment necessary.”

 101.02 Abbreviations.
 The following abbreviations, when used in the Contract Documents, represent the full text shown.

+AAN American Association of Nurserymen

+AASHTO American Association of State Highway and Transportation Officials